J-1 Visa Guide for Exchange Visitors

 • Be competent in both spoken and written English

 • Provide a statement of need from the foreign government.
-This statement would outline the need learn US medical skills.
-It shoul also state that the foreign national will return to their home country upon completion of the program
+This statement would outline the need to learn U.S. medical skills.
+It should also state that the foreign national will return to their home country upon completion of the program.

 PROFESSORS AND RESEARCH SCHOLARS